Complex Movements: Part 1, Unique Therapies

 Complex movements challenge our cerebral cortex and cerebellums by requesting that they perform a task they haven’t done before.
 As you initially try to execute these movements, it will be difficult because your brain is trying to learn a new pattern.
 As the cerebellum learns to coordinate the movement patterns more effectively, you will have successfully hardwired a new pattern.
 This results in increased brain function and improved symptomology!

-Wondering if your cerebellum needs a boost?
-If you are experiencing long standing balance or coordination issues, has your cerebellum been checked?
-Or perhaps you’ve noticed some recent new dizziness.
+If you have experienced long standing balance or coordination issues, has your cerebellum been checked?
+Or perhaps you’ve noticed some recent dizziness.
 Let’s test the cerebellum.
 Call today to schedule a complimentary consultation with the doctors at Innova Brain.

 Darch TH, Cermiara NL, Gilchrist ID, App R. Non-Invasive Stimulation of the Cerebellum in Health and Disease.
 Transcranial Magnetic Stimulation in Neuropsychiatry.
 2018